 You may find that other foods trigger your symptoms, so you might need to avoid those too.
 Tomatoes are in the Nightshade (Solanaceae) family of plants, which also includes eggplant, potato and bell peppers.
 If you react to tomatoes, any of these may also be culprits.

 Among other symptoms, gluten sensitivity can cause acid reflux.
 Our daughter had terrible acid reflux that was causing her chest pain and burning in the back of her throat.
 Once she eliminated gluten and gluten-containing foods from her diet the acid reflux went away within a day.
 Her other symptoms of a rash on her face, abdominal discomfort and energy and mood swings all improved too.

-2. Stop eating at least two hours before you go to bed.
+2. Stop eating two or more hours before you bed.

 4. Deglycyrrhizinated licorice (DGL): Don’t confuse DGL with the candy; this licorice is an herbal extract that can be used to treat indigestion and heartburn.
 It acts by increasing the mucous coating in your stomach, lower esophagus and intestinal tract, protecting those tissues from irritation by stomach acid.
 This soothing effect helps to treat symptoms of GERD and can protect against the damaging effects of non-steroidal anti-inflammatories (NSAIDs) like ibuprofen.
 DGL is available at most health food stores.
 Try slowly chewing a dose of 2 (75 mg) tablets before or between meals.
 DGL also comes in a powder form – try half of a teaspoon in between meals.